Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Abstract

 \section{Abstract}

-A discrete Boltzmann model (DBM) for plasma kinetics is proposed.
-The DBM contains two physical functions.
-The first is to capture the main features aiming to investigate and the second is to present schemes for checking thermodynamic non-equilibrium (TNE) state and describing TNE effects.
-For the first function, mathematically, the model is composed of a discrete Boltzmann equation coupled by a magnetic induction equation.
-Physically, the model is equivalent to a hydrodynamic model plus a coarse-grained model for the most relevant TNE behaviors including the entropy production rate.
-The first function is verified by recovering hydrodynamic non-equilibrium (HNE) behaviors of a number of typical benchmark problems.
-Extracting and analyzing the most relevant TNE effects in Orszag-Tang problem are practical applications of the second function.
-As a further application, the Richtmyer-Meshkov instability with interface inverse and re-shock process is numerically studied.
-It is found that, in the case without magnetic field, the non-organized momentum flux shows the most pronounced effects near shock front, while the non-organized energy flux shows the most pronounced behaviors near perturbed interface.
-The influence of magnetic field on TNE effects shows stages: before the interface inverse, the TNE strength is enhanced by reducing the interface inverse speed; while after the interface inverse, the TNE strength is significantly reduced.
-Both the global averaged TNE strength and entropy production rate contributed by non-organized energy flux can be used as physical criteria to identify whether or not the magnetic field is sufficient to prevent the interface inverse.
+In this paper, a discrete Boltzmann model (DBM) for plasma kinetics is proposed and further used to investigate the non-equilibrium characteristics in Orszag-Tang (OT) vortex and Richtmyer-Meshkov instability (RMI) problems.
+The construction of DBM mainly considers two aspects.
+The first is to build a physical model with sufficient capability to capture underlying physics.
+The second is to devise schemes for extracting more valuable information from massive data.
+For the first aspect, the generated model is equivalent to a magnetohydrodynamic model, and a coarse-grained model for extracting the most relevant thermodynamic non-equilibrium (TNE) behaviors including the entropy production rate.
+For the second aspect, the DBM uses non-conserved kinetic moments of ($f-f^{eq}$) to describe the non-equilibrium states and behaviors of complex systems.
+It is found that: (i) For OT vortex, the entropy production rate and compression difficulty first increase then decrease with time. (ii) For RMI with interface inversion and re-shock process, the influence of magnetic field on TNE effects shows stages: before the interface inversion, the TNE strength is enhanced by delaying the interface inversion; while after the interface inversion, the TNE strength is significantly reduced.
+Both the global average TNE strength and entropy production rate contributed by non-organized energy flux can be used as physical criteria to identify whether or not the magnetic field is sufficient to prevent the interface inversion.
+In general, this paper proposes a generalized physical modeling scheme that has the potential for investigating the kinetic physics in plasma.